pollyweb-org/pollyweb-docs/4 ⚙️ Solution/50 🫥 Agent domains/Storage 💾/💾🫥 Storage agent.md

     This is a shared responsibility.

-    - [Storage 💾 vaults](<💾🫥 Storage agent.md>) fully segregate each user-domain section, so that no domain can see user data from another domain, and no users can see data from other users.
+    - [Storage 🗃️ vaults](<🗃️🫥 Storage agent.md>) fully segregate each user-domain section, so that no domain can see user data from another domain, and no users can see data from other users.

-    - In parallel, NLWeb advocates for domains writing to a [Storage 💾 service](<💾🫥 Storage agent.md>) to encrypt their data.
+    - In parallel, NLWeb advocates for domains writing to a [Storage 🗃️ service](<🗃️🫥 Storage agent.md>) to encrypt their data.

     ---

 1. **How can users set up a Storage Vault?**

-    Wallets typically onboard users with a default [Storage 💾 agent](<💾🫥 Storage agent.md>), allowing users to immediately taking advantage of a free tier.
+    Wallets typically onboard users with a default [Storage 🗃️ agent](<🗃️🫥 Storage agent.md>), allowing users to immediately taking advantage of a free tier.

-    Nonetheless, users can find and bind into another [Storage 💾 agent](<💾🫥 Storage agent.md>), like they do with any other Vault.
+    Nonetheless, users can find and bind into another [Storage 🗃️ agent](<🗃️🫥 Storage agent.md>), like they do with any other Vault.

     ---

 1. **Can users change to a different Storage domain?**

     Yes.
-    - The NLWeb protocol includes a mechanism from transfer between [Storage 💾 domains](<💾🫥 Storage agent.md>).
+    - The NLWeb protocol includes a mechanism from transfer between [Storage 🗃️ domains](<🗃️🫥 Storage agent.md>).
     - Failure to comply causes [Firewalls 🔥](<../../45 🤲 Helper domains/Firewalls 🔥/🔥🤲 Firewall helper.md>) to block the domain.

     ---